 Mitigation Measures.
-Site-specific best management practices (BMPs), including procedures for hazardous material storage, handling, and staging; spill prevention and response; waste disposal; and good housekeeping would be developed and implemented by the construction contractor, if any.
+Site-specific best management practices (BMPs), including procedures for hazardous material storage, handling, and staging; spill prevention and response; waste disposal; and good housekeeping are contained in the Site Operations Manual and will be implemented by the site operator.
 Spill control measures would entail minimization of hazardous materials on the project site, good housekeeping, and rapid spill response in the event of a release.
 Material management practices would be used to reduce the risk of spills or other accidental release of materials and substances into the environment.
-Landfill operations would continue to be conducted in accordance with the Operating Plan and SPCC Plan developed for the KLF.
+Landfill operations would continue to be conducted in accordance with the Site Operations Manual and SPCC Plan developed for the KLF.